bcarpenter7/blog-react-final/computer-science/02-cs-recursion/readme.md

 There are two components to this lesson:
 1. [myGA module: Recursion](https://my.generalassemb.ly/activities/773)
+    -   If the above link does not take you to the correct module, you can find the lesson in your myGA dashboard.
 2. [In-Class Exercise: Writing Recursive Functions](exercises/recursion.js)

 > **Note**: The myGA module contains a link to an exercise in CodePen. **The code in CodePen is the exact same as the code for the in-class exercises.** Try out the exercise in CodePen and see how far you can get with it.
 Leave off where you get stuck and we'll review the solution in class.